avenix/WDK/README.md

 # Wearables Development Toolkit (WDK)

-The Wearables Development Toolkit (WDK) is a framework and set of tools to facilitate the development of activity recognition applications with wearable devices.
-It supports the following activities:
+The Wearables Development Toolkit (WDK) is a framework and set of tools to facilitate the iterative development of activity recognition applications with wearable and IoT devices.
+It supports the annotation of time series data, the analysis and visualization of data to identify patterns and the development and performance assessment of activity recognition algorithms.
+At the core of the WDK is a repository of high-level components that encapsulate functionality used across activity recognition applications.
+These components can be used within a Matlab script or within a visual flo-based programming platform (i.e. Node-RED).

 ![Activity Recognition Chain Development](doc/images/ARCDevelopment.png)